nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 ## Background

-This release of Cumulus (x.x.x) integrates with RDS and creates a new PostgreSQL database for archiving Cumulus data (e.g. granules, files, executions).
+This release of Cumulus (9.0.0) integrates with RDS and creates a new PostgreSQL database for archiving Cumulus data (e.g. granules, files, executions).

 While eventually Cumulus will only support using a PostgreSQL-compatible database as its data archive, for now the system will perform **parallel writes** to both DynamoDB and PostgreSQL so that all new data is archived in both datastores.